joelnitta/spatial-phy-workshop/tutorials/canaper.md

 ![](canaper_files/figure-commonmark/iter-sim-biod_plot-1.png)

-From this, we can see that the original community and the randomized community reach a maximum dissimilarity at ca. 1,000 iterations.
-After that, the randomized community doesn’t become any more different with additional “mixing”.
+From this, we can see that the original matrix and the randomized matrix reach a maximum dissimilarity at ca. 1,000 iterations.
+After that, the randomized matrix doesn’t become any more different with additional “mixing”.

 How does this compare to the *Acacia* dataset?
 We will need to greatly increase the number of iterations since the dataset is much larger.